-Gear machining is an extremely complex process, only the use of the right technology to make efficient production is possible, each part of the production process must also be extremely accurate dimensions.
+Gear machining is a highly intricate process and requires the use of the right technology to achieve efficient production.
+Each stage of the production must be precise in terms of dimension.

 The gear machining cycle includes: